 - Exclusion of COVID-19 Cases

-UC Davis expects all students, staff, academics and visitors to monitor their symptoms and stay home if they are sick.
+UC Davis expects all students, staff, academics and visitors to stay home if they are sick.
 The Human resources page on Coronavirus Guidance for Employees & Supervisors describes benefits and leaves information for support to do so.